Contractual penalty: what to look out for when negotiating it?

 The definition of the obligation to which the penalty is attached is very important.
 It is possible to specify only certain obligations under the contract, the performance of which is secured by the penalty, or the penalty can be linked to the breach of ‘any’ obligation under the contract.
 The Supreme Court was previously reluctant to adopt such a formulation, but in a later decision it also accepted this option.
 In any event, for the legal certainty of both parties , it is better to formulate the breach of obligations very precisely – either by reference to the provision of the contract in which they are found, or by reiterating the obligation.

+The reasonableness of the contractual penalty is also a major issue.
 The amount of the contractual penalty is not limited in advance by law.
-A contractual penalty of 0.50% per day of the amount due for each day of delay is sometimes referred to as a disputed limit.
+A contractual penalty of 0,50 % per day of the amount due for each day of delay is sometimes referred to as a disputed limit.
 This has already been assessed as excessive by some courts.
 Others, however, have allowed even 1% of the amount due per day.
-Obviously, the situation would be assessed on a case-by-case basis and the reasonableness or unreasonableness of such a penalty cannot be predicted in advance.
+Obviously, the situation would be assessed on a case-by-case basis and the reasonableness or unreasonableness of the contractual penalty cannot be prejudged.
 The reasons and circumstances which led to the negotiation of the amount of the contractual penalty under consideration are always relevant.

 If the court finds the contractual penalty to be excessive, it may decide to reduce it to a ‘reasonable’ amount if necessary.
-However, this is only ever done at the debtor’s request, which is to the creditor’s advantage.
+However, this is only ever done at the debtor’s request, which is to the advantage of the creditor, who can thus achieve the reasonableness of the contractual penalty.

-If the amount is manifestly unfair, it would be a nullity under the Civil Code.
+If the amount of the penalty payment is manifestly unfair, it would be an invalid agreement under the Civil Code.

-A contractual penalty clause may be included in the terms and conditions if two entrepreneurs refer to it.
+A liquidated damages clause may be included in the terms and conditions of business if two entrepreneurs refer to it.
 However, if the contract with the entrepreneur is concluded by a consumer, it can only be agreed in the contract itself, not by reference to the terms and conditions.
-In such a case, the agreement would be regarded as absolutely null and void.
+In such a case, the negotiation would be regarded as absolutely null and void.

 Make sure that the contractual penalty is related to the context of the whole contract and forms a whole with it.
 Searching for models on the internet is not usually helpful in this respect.
-On the other hand, for the layman, it is advisable to consult a lawyer, as an incorrectly negotiated contractual penalty may lead to its invalidity.
+A contractual penalty does not have a pattern that fits every situation.
+On the other hand, for the layman, it is advisable to consult a lawyer, as an incorrectly negotiated contractual penalty can lead to its invalidity.

 Importantly, you can also negotiate a contractual penalty orally.
 The conventional idea that a written contract is required no longer applies.
 However, you must of course take into account the conclusiveness of such an agreement.
 This can be based on an e-mail conversation or the testimony of a trustworthy witness.